ILAE Logo

 • occasionally, perhaps more so in patients with previous intrauterine infection, the abnormal cortex may show regions of calcification.

-• abnormality of the basal ganglia suggests a tubulin gene mutation
+• abnormality of the basal ganglia suggests a tubulin gene pathogenic variant

 • may be associated periventricular nodular heterotopia